gadenbuie/epoxy/README.md

 ### Templating with glue chunks

 It’s also possible to create a reusable template.
-Use the `ref.label` chunk option to reuse a template using the values in the `glue_data` chunk option, which can be a list or data frame.
+Use the `ref.label` chunk option to reuse a template using the values in the `data` chunk option, which can be a list or data frame.

 ``` r
 mpg <- data.frame(